JeffreyvnZanten/game-collection/README.md

-A way to show my game collection with my friends and family for sharing and multiplayer games!
+A way to show my game collection to my friends and family for sharing and playing multiplayer games together!

 You can check it [here](https://game-collection.jefvanzanten.dev).